Independent Experiments

 Unprocessed Food Shopping

 Shop for unprocessed foods.
 Buy only fresh fruit, vegetables, flour, beans, rice, and other minimally-processed foods.
 Make your own bread.
 Make your own pizza.
 Make your own beer and wine.
+Make friends.

 Pick up Litter on Your Street